Half-Life 2's Patch Adds an Incredible Commentary

 which is nice.

 I would imagine, as with all free-to-play games, like that tap eventually runs out.
+So you need to be mindful of that.

 But the onboarding experience has been pretty good.

 In addition to the packs, they also have what are called wonder picks, which is you can go through and it's very clever.
+You can look at a list of recently opened packs by other players.

-which is another resource that recovers over time to do a wonder pick, which is it takes the five cards that were in that pack, shuffles them up, and then you pick one and you get to keep whatever card it is.
+And then if you see a pack that has like a card you really want in it, you can spend these things called golden hourglasses, which is another resource that recovers over time to do a wonder pick, which is it takes the five cards that were in that pack, shuffles them up, and then you pick one and you get to keep whatever card it is.

 So you can go through and be like, okay, I'm missing Charizard DX.
+It's in this pack.

 I'm going to try and go for it.

 And when that pays out, it's genuinely pretty fucking thrilling to get cards.
+And there's also like a resource where you can just buy cards,

+you know, with these pack points that you get for opening, for opening packs.
 So it's like, it has ways of kind of guaranteeing like you can get the card you want if you are patient enough.

 There is not trading in the game yet.

-It's mostly because I think it will complicate the economy of the game in a way that.
+There's like a button for it, but it hasn't been implemented mostly because like I think it will complicate the economy of the game in a way that I'm just surprised there's a button.
+Like,

+No, there will be trading.
 As far as I know, they're going to add it early next year, I think is what I've read.

-So on top of that, there is also a playable version of the card game that is very streamlined.
+So on top of that, there is also a playable version of the card game that is like very streamlined.

-In a main Pokemon game, basically, like
+In a main Pokemon game, basically like

 And if you get a certain number of points from knocking out enemy Pokemon, you win.
+This time it's been shortened and there's only three spots on the bench.

-You only need to get three points to win, which in some cases, there's some Pokemon that award, that are very strong, that award two points if you knock them out.
+Which in some cases, there's some Pokemon that award that are very strong that award two points if you knock them out.
+So some matches, I mean, I've had matches that have lasted a couple of minutes.

 It is very, very fast.
+They've also gotten rid of energy cards.

-They've also gotten rid of energy cards, and now you just, every turn, you get one energy that you can attach to your Pokemon.
+And now you just, every turn, you get one energy that you can attach to your Pokemon.
+And so your decks are only 20 cards.

+So it's like a super, super tight, super streamlined version of the game.
 A lot of the nuance of the trading card game is, I would say, lost here,

 which has led to certain decks becoming like extremely meta and extremely